codebar/tutorials/html/lesson3/tutorial.md

 Order is **very** important.
 Always use the order described above if you want to apply different styling for all of the states.
 The most commonly used pseudo class for links is `a:hover`.
 That is what we will use today.

+We talk about *pseudo* classes, because in contrast to the classes we address by putting a dot in front of them, the *pseudo* classes have no actual correspondent in the HTML.
+Instead, they refer to a certain state of the element that is not expressed through the markup.

 ## Styling links